dasSubhajit1999/agent-assigment/README.md

    python3 -m venv agentenv
    ```

-   - If `venv` is not installed, you can install it with:
+   - If `venv` is not installed, you can install it with and then create the venv with above command:
      ```bash
      sudo apt install python3-venv
      ```